hubtype/botonic/doc-botonic/docs/create-convapp.md

    import ChosenPasta from './actions/chosen-pasta'
    ```

-1. Then in `src/routes.js`, you can add rules to make the user follow a logical path such as a **payload** to capture the answer once the user has clicked on the button `{ payload: "pizza", action: ChosenPizza }` or a **sub-flow** where you can select between two options via `childRoutes`.
+1. In `src/routes.js`, add rules to make the user follow a logical path.
+For example, you can use a **payload** to capture the answer once the user has clicked on the button `{ payload: "pizza", action: ChosenPizza }` or a **sub-flow** where you can select between two options via `childRoutes`.
    **Note:** When using `childRoutes`, at least the main action must have been previously passed.

 Such as: